motiwalam/TBL/README.md

  * `[1i, 3 + 4, [[[1,2],[3,4]]]]`
  * `[a $ 3*a, 4, [7]]` <- a list that contains a function, a number, and a list

+Strings are denoted by `{` and `}`, Anything inside the curly brackets is treated as the contents of the string.

 ## List manipulation